aidanscannell/academic-kickstart/content/project/mixtures-of-sparse-variational-gaussian-process-experts/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Identifiable Mixtures of Sparse Variational Gaussian Process Experts"
-summary: "This work introduces a variational lower bound for the mixture of Gaussian process experts model with a GP based gating network based on sparse GPs.
+summary: "This work introduces a variational lower bound for the Mixture of Gaussian Process Experts model with a GP-based gating network based on sparse GPs.
 The model (and inference) are implemented in GPflow/TensorFlow."
 authors: []
-tags: ["gaussian-processes", "variational inference", "probabilistic-modelling", "machine-learning", "python", "gpflow", "tensorflow", "bayesian-inference"]
+tags: ["gaussian-processes", "variational inference", "probabilistic-modelling", "machine-learning", "python", "GPflow", "TensorFlow", "bayesian-inference"]
 categories: []
 date: 2020-11-16T19:31:03Z